What Is the Difference Between a Transport Chair and a Wheelchair?

 Adjustability

-In general, wheelchairs offer more when it comes to fine-tuning adjustments than transport chairs, allowing the sitter to customize the chair for a better fit and overall level of comfort.
+In general, wheelchairs offer more fine-tuning adjustments than transport chairs, allowing the sitter to customize the chair for a better fit and overall level of comfort.
 There is some overlap here.
 You can find deluxe transport chairs that offer relatively more adjustment options than bargain-priced standard wheelchairs, but if you look at the broad spectrum of both types of products, the above holds true far more often than not.

 Transformations